KodeurKubik/easy-djs-bot/README.md

   name: 'ping',
   reply: 'Pong!', // Set to false for no reponse
   ping: true,
-  permissions: ['role id 1', 'role id 2', '...'] // For no permissions, just set permissions to False.
+  permissions: ['role id 1', 'role id 2', '...'], // For no permissions, just set permissions to False.
-  args: messageArgsEvent
+  execute: messageArgsEvent
 });
 ```